 The Missouri Theatre was one of the most popular theatres in St. Louis in the 1920’s.
 It was located at N. Grand Boulevard and Lucas Avenue, and was opened on November 8, 1920 with Elliott Dexter in “Behold My Wife!”.
-The temple of entertainment seated about 3600 and was one of the largest theatres in the nation at that time.
+The temple of entertainment seated about 3,600 and was one of the largest theatres in the nation at that time.
 It was designed by the firm of DeRosa & Pereira for the Famous Players Missouri circuit, which was a subsidiary of the Famous Players Lasky circuit.

 The Missouri Theatre was one of the first theatres in St. Louis to have air conditioning, which was a big deal then.
 It was called “the Pike’s Peak Breeze” in it’s advertising of the air conditioning.

-The Missouri featured a chorus line of dancers known as the Missouri Rocket Girls.
+The Missouri Theatre featured a chorus line of dancers known as the Missouri Rocket Girls.
 This troup of precision dancers became well known throughout St. Louis.
 They we so successful that they toured the country, eventually settling at the famed Roxy Theatre in New York City as the Roxyettes in March 1927.
 The Missouri Theatre was equipped with a Wurlitzer Hope-Jones Unit Orchestra organ which had 4 Manuals, 32 Ranks.
 It was dedicated in July 1921.

-The Missouri Theatre was abandoned in 1957 and razed for a parking lot on June 26, 1959.
-In 1959 another legend died on the Great White Way of Grand Avenue in St. Louis.
+The Missouri Theatre was abandoned in 1957 and the auditorium was razed for a parking lot on June 26, 1959, so another legend died on the Great White Way of N. Grand Boulevard in St. Louis.
 This left the number of theatres on the Great White Way at five from it’s original nine.

 Just login to your account and subscribe to this theater